 Friendships that lead to laughter, dancing, talking and counselling.
 See, it’s not just a matter of dancing, it’s the essence of Baila Afrika that prompts you to connect with people from as far as America, Congo, Rwanda, Morocco, Mozambique, Soweto and Lenasia.

 We are here to dance, and we’ll rhythmically move until the sweat soaks our clothes, and, in my case, until my bald head glows.
-Just dance; there’s enough ladies and gents, to make you feel at ease, so that you experience the simple joy of moving in unison to this African inspired music.
+Just dance; there are enough ladies and gents, to make you feel at ease so that you experience the simple joy of moving in unison to this African inspired music.

 Dancing with a stranger, feeling that beat and moving together as if it were practised, is simply awesome.
 Did I mention it’s addictive?